MITMediaLabAffectiveComputing/eda-explorer/README.md

 eda-explorer
 ============

-Scripts to detect artifacts and in electrodermal activity (EDA) data
+Scripts to detect artifacts and in electrodermal activity (EDA) data.
+Note that these scripts are written in Python 2.7.

 Version 0.4